 At the Formnext trade show, the company presents new machines for the 3D printing of metal parts.
 The technology behind the new 3D printers is also known as additive manufacturing.

 With the new work alliance, TRUMPF responds to the challenges of the future such as dynamic brand development, digital change and the need for more individuality.
 The aim is to make it possible to reconcile home and work life.
 The work alliance focuses on mobile working, an agile time system, a qualification initiative and arrangements for age-appropriate working.

-In September 2017, TRUMPF opened the Smart Factory in Chicago.
-The technology centre for Industry 4.0 solutions has been completely planned with digitally-networked production processes.
-The focus is on consultation and training of customers when introducing digitally-networked production solutions.
-The new Smart Factory represents an important milestone in further establishing the market in the USA in a sustainable manner.
+TRUMPF opened the Smart Factory in Chicago in September 2017.
+This technology centre for Industry 4.0 solutions was planned entirely with digitally networked production processes.
+The emphasis was on the consultation and training of customers regarding the introduction of digitally networked production solutions.
+The Smart Factory served as an important milestone in the sustainable expansion in the market in the USA.

 TRUMPF opens a company day care centre in May 2019 at its head office in Ditzingen.
 The building covering 1,200 square metres offers a total of 70 children room for playing, learning and resting.
 20 of the facility's places are offered to the public.
 The independent sponsor POLIFANT carries the educational responsibility for the day care centre.
 The building complies with state-of-the-art ecological criteria: The support structure and the walls were made from natural wood without glue.

 In the Smart Factory based at the head office, TRUMPF produces sheet metal parts for their machine tools over an area spanning 5,000 square metres.
 The new fully networked factory also serves as a Customer Center providing particularly small and medium-sized companies a glimpse into efficient sheet metal processing.
 This makes Ditzingen the third company site with a fully networked factory, alongside Chicago in the USA and Taicang in China.